radicle-dev/radicle-upstream/proxy/README.md

-# AppProxy
+# Proxy

-Intermediate serving a specialised API to the radicle-upstream frontend via GraphQL.
+A background service that implements all business logic tying together the radicle protocol and radicle registry.
+It provides a GraphQL API to the frontend.

 ### Run